For membership, billing or scholarship questions, please contact:

 Serving the students in her college’s Honors Program has been most rewarding.
 She believes NRHC gives students the opportunity to present their research, collaborate with their peers, and become exposed to new ideas and places.
 She has had the pleasure of mentoring the Student Reps since 2013, when her first student served in Niagara Falls.
 Subsequently, two students from her institution served at Cambridge in 2015.
 Her students also served as Student Representative in Pittsburgh in 2017 and Baltimore in 2019.
 Watching the students grow and learn is extremely satisfying.

-As Immediate Past President, Kat hopes to continue to strengthen the NRHC Journal, Illuminate.
-She also wants to ensure that NRHC is in a position to become the leader of regional honors.
-This is the final year of Kat's four-year term, and she has enjoyed serving NRHC and its members immensely.
+As Secretary, Kat hopes to streamline communications and create a lasting archive/repository of all NRHC documents.
+Kat hopes to continue to strengthen the NRHC Journal, Illuminate.
 Kat believes that honors is all about the students, and NRHC is here to help make that experience unforgettable.
-Kat can be reached at .
+Kat can be reached at email@example.com.
+However, all NRHC-related business should be sent to firstname.lastname@example.org.

 Dr. Michael Tasto, Southern New Hampshire University